Insulin icodec/semaglutide

 Insulin icodec/semaglutide is an experimental fixed-dose combination of insulin icodec and semaglutide in development for type 2 diabetes by Novo Nordisk.
 The combination contains insulin icodec, a basal insulin analog; and semaglutide, a glucagon-like peptide 1 (GLP-1) receptor agonist.
 Insulin icodec regulates glucose metabolism by binding to insulin receptors.
 Semaglutide regulates insulin and glucagon secretion in a glucose-dependent manner by selectively binding to and activating the GLP-1 receptor, the target for native GLP-1.

 Society and culture

 Legal status

 In September 2025, the Committee for Medicinal Products for Human Use of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Kyinsu, intended for treatment of type 2 diabetes mellitus.
-The applicant for this medicinal product is Novo Nordisk A/S.
+The applicant for this medicinal product is Novo Nordisk A/S. Insulin icodec/semaglutide was authorized for medical use in the European Union in November 2025.